erikssource/jdbidemo/article/springbootandjdbi.md

 This is the database schema we'll be using in the demo.
 We have products that each have a category, customers, orders that each belong to a customer, and finally order line items that belong to an order and point to a particular product.
-Each of these entities has few simple attributes.
+Each of these entities has a few simple attributes.

 ### The Application Project